ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    * `PAGE_ID` The name of the Custom Page type.
 Valid values: "basic_challenge", "country_challenge", "ip_block", "ratelimit_block", "serve_stale_content", "under_attack", "waf_block", "waf_challenge", "1000_errors", "500_errors".

    * `PAGE_URL` A URL that is associated with the Custom Page.
-E.g. "http://www.example.com/example.html".
+For example, `http://www.example.com/example.html`.
 Value "default" means to use the default page.

 **OPTIONS**

    * `-d value, --domain value`    DNS Domain ID.

    * `-i value, --instance value`  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set INSTANCE' is used.
+If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

    * `--output value`              Specify output format, only JSON is supported now.